-Total fire ban in southeastern Australia amid unseasonal heat, high winds
+Australia declares El Nino amid unseasonal heat, strong winds

 New South Wales has recorded temperatures as much as 16C (60F) above the September average in recent days.

-Authorities in southeastern Australia have issued a “total fire ban” amid an unusual September heatwave that has sent temperatures soaring.

-The fire ban, the first in three years, comes as the state of New South Wales (NSW) records temperatures as much as 16C (60F) above the September average.
+The state of New South Wales (NSW) has recorded temperatures as much as 16C (60F) above the September average in recent days.

 Temperatures in Sydney, Australia’s most populous city, reached 34.4C (93.9F) on Tuesday, just short of the all-time September record of 34.6C (94.3F), set in 1965.